Padmanabhan Balaram: Research

 Balaram's main area of research has been the investigation of the structure, conformation, and biological activity of designed and natural peptides.
 To do this, he has extensively used techniques such as Nuclear Magnetic Resonance spectroscopy, Infrared spectroscopy, and Circular Dichroism, along with X-ray crystallography.
 He has been a major contributor to the evaluation of factors influencing the folding and conformations of designed peptides, and has investigated structural elements playing a key role in the formation of secondary structural motifs such as helices, beta turns, and sheets.
 Along with Isabella Karle, a frequent collaborator, he has also pioneered the use of alpha-amino isobutyric acid to induce and retain helicity and constrain peptide conformations.

 Balaram has authored more than 400 research papers, and is a fellow of the Indian National Science Academy.

 He was the editor of the journal Current Science until June 2013.

 Controversies and criticism

 In Jan 27, 2025 on direction of 71st City Civil and Sessions Court, Sadashivanagara Police Station of Bengaluru City Police booked Former director of IISc Padmanabhan Balaram including 15 other members under Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989.

+The case was dismissed by the Karnataka High Court as "a vexatious attempt to harass the petitioners".